Don Jack, Composer/Producer | Artist/Designer | Curator

 BRAND DEVELOPMENT STRATEGY AND CREATIVE CONTENT FOR POSITIVE TRANSFORMATION IN THE TOURISM, LEISURE, ENTERTAINMENT AND THE ARTS.

-Described as a brand magician, Don has designed gig art for Prince, worldwide campaigns for Adobe, book design for Virgin, community campaigns for Police Scotland, countless works for emerging business talent via the Scottish Enterprise high-growth initiative, green networks, charities and Arts Festivals.
+Described as a brand magician, Don Jack Designer Composer Artist and Founder of IDEAS® has designed gig art for Prince, worldwide campaigns for Adobe, book design for Virgin, community campaigns for Police Scotland, countless works for emerging business talent via the Scottish Enterprise high-growth initiative, green networks, charities and Arts Festivals.

 He listens well, and he’s thorough.
 He’ll formalise the creative brief, garner enthusiasm, empower and inspire success.
 If you have ideas, he’ll turn them into reality.
 If not, he’ll help bring them into focus.